-A recent recruitment report iterates how businesses and organisations are struggling with staff retention, with 66 percent saying it’s now harder to retain talent than last year, and 55 percent of businesses noticing an increase in employees changing jobs.
+A recruitment report iterates how businesses and organisations are struggling with staff retention, with 66 percent saying it’s now harder to retain talent than last year, and 55 percent of businesses noticing an increase in employees changing jobs.
 Staff rewards, bonuses and perks have become critical to retaining talent.

 The 2021/22 annual Beyond Recruitment Economic & Labour Report, produced by Kiwi-owned recruiting company Beyond Recruitment collated the responses of over 300 New Zealand business leaders across multiple sectors.
 Companies are seeing an acceleration of ‘career waka jumping’ here for better opportunities, unlike overseas where employees are more likely to resign for a break from paid work (dubbed the ‘great resignation).